ChainSafe/forest-explorer/docs/api-documentation.md

 **Key points:**

-- Each address may be subject to rate limiting to prevent abuse.
+- Each address is subject to rate limiting to prevent abuse.
 - This API only distributes Calibnet `tFIL` and `tUSDFC` tokens.

 ---